AFHauer/SolTran/README.md

 ### Conservative Tracer Model Table

 The combined model input and observation values are output in a table.
+Select the desired model output for the table.

 ---